I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportreleasespinlockfromdpclevel.md

 <p>None</p>

 ## -remarks
-<p>Miniport drivers call <b>VideoPortReleaseSpinLockFromDpcLevel</b> to release a spin lock acquired by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff570176">VideoPortAcquireSpinLockAtDpcLevel</a>.</p>

-<p>It is an error to call <b>VideoPortReleaseSpinLockFromDpcLevel</b> if the given spin lock was acquired by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff570175">VideoPortAcquireSpinLock</a> because the caller's original IRQL is not restored, which can cause deadlocks or fatal page faults. </p>

-<p>Miniport drivers call <b>VideoPortReleaseSpinLockFromDpcLevel</b> to release a spin lock acquired by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff570176">VideoPortAcquireSpinLockAtDpcLevel</a>.</p>
+<p>Miniport drivers call <b>VideoPortReleaseSpinLockFromDpcLevel</b> to release a spin lock acquired by calling <a href="..\video\nf-video-videoportacquirespinlockatdpclevel.md">VideoPortAcquireSpinLockAtDpcLevel</a>.</p>

-<p>It is an error to call <b>VideoPortReleaseSpinLockFromDpcLevel</b> if the given spin lock was acquired by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff570175">VideoPortAcquireSpinLock</a> because the caller's original IRQL is not restored, which can cause deadlocks or fatal page faults. </p>
+<p>It is an error to call <b>VideoPortReleaseSpinLockFromDpcLevel</b> if the given spin lock was acquired by calling <a href="..\video\nf-video-videoportacquirespinlock.md">VideoPortAcquireSpinLock</a> because the caller's original IRQL is not restored, which can cause deadlocks or fatal page faults. </p>

 ## -requirements
 <table>